 To achieve these 210%, forests know many ways and use numerous strategies.
 It is up to us to choose the most suitable and efficient management of our agro ecosystems.

-Also note that there are ways to adjust the shade provided by plants that make up the strata of high and medium emerging plants, which are natural to their own species, that is, the characteristic of their being deciduous or not.
-If it is a deciduous type, observe it more or less in that period of the year and see how long that tree is without leaves, because being without leaves offers little shade for the vegetation below it.
+Also note that there are ways to adjust the shade provided by plants that make up the strata of emergents, high and medium plants, which are natural to their own species, that is, the characteristic of their being deciduous or not.
+If it is a deciduous type, observe more or less in what period of the year and see for how long that tree is without leaves, because being without leaves offers little shade for the vegetation below it.

-An extreme example: a cashew tree in the semiarid region is almost devoid of leaves, at a given time the rains allow the growth of vegetation underneath it, in its ecosystem it can shade a higher percentages of the areas that it dwells in, taking care not to exceed 30 to 40% shade (cashew is high stratum).
+An extreme example: a cashew tree in the semiarid region is almost devoid of leaves, at a given time the rains allow the growth of vegetation underneath it, in its ecosystem we can shade a higher percentages of the areas that it dwells in, taking care not to exceed 30 to 40% shade (cashew is high stratum).

 The same applies to species such as Ceiba pentandra, wild papaya, ambarella, etc. which remain a long time and at the critical moment, without leaves, which generates the stimulus (the floral induction) to fruiting plants underneath them.